Skip to content

 The original Series, unchanged.

-Tests whether Series is > or >= a value.
+Tests whether Series is > or >= a minimum threshold.
 Optionally raises an exception.
 Does not modify the Series itself.

 Parameters: